DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 at once.
 So when we have a very large string we will get back an array with all matches at once.
 We will see later why this can matter.

-We get list context in Perl by either assigning to an array.
-Assigning to a list or by using a regex match inside a `for` loop or some other functions like `map`, `grep` and so on.
+We get list context in Perl by either assigning to an array, assigning to a list, by using a regex match inside a `for` loop, or some other functions like `map`, `grep` and so on.

-But when we assign to a list we only extract so much values as we have defined.
+But when we assign to a list we only extract as many values as we have defined.
 ```perl
 my ($first, $second) = $str =~ m/(\d+)/g; # 1234, 4567
 ```